 The City of Ashland holds in high regard the health and longevity of our employees.
 To attract and retain a highly-qualified and diverse workforce, we provide the highest quality benefits and programs to our employees.
-To that end, the City offers an excellent fringe benefit package which includes: paid vacation, sick and holiday leave; retirement through the Public Employees' Retirement System (PERS or OPSRP); optional deferred compensation programs; employee and dependent medical, dental and vision (with 5% employee contribution); and additional wellness benefits.
+To that end, the City offers an excellent fringe benefit package which includes: paid vacation, sick and holiday leave; retirement through the Public Employees' Retirement System (PERS or OPSRP); optional deferred compensation programs; employee and dependent medical, dental and vision (with 5%, 7.5% or 10% - depending on bargaining group - employee contribution); and additional wellness benefits.
 Additional benefits are specific to individual unions and may be found in each contract and the non-represented resolution.
 New employees begin coverage on medical benefits the first day of the month after hire, and there is no waiting period for coverage of pre-existing conditions.

 Questions about City benefits or programs should be directed to the Human Resources (Personnel) Department.